digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

     ```
     **Note:**

     The `enabledFeatures.disableDryRun` option enables or disables the `DRY RUN` mode of the tool.
 You can set it to `true` or `false` (`true` means `DRY_RUN` mode is `disabled`).
 In this example, it is disabled which means that the tool will recycle the cluster nodes and not just pretend.
-This is helpful if you want to test it first without performing any changes to the real cluster nodes.
+Enabling the dry run mode is helpful if you want to test it first without performing any changes to the real cluster nodes.

 5. Check the application: